 - It provides a large number of code examples to show how to integrate API on each application.

-Open-source IoT operating systems are giving us a platform to check the functionality of IoT products in an easy manner.
+Open-source IoT operating systems give us a platform to check the functionality of IoT products in an easy manner.
 Those IoT operating system mentioned above is mostly open-source and comes free of charges.
 We hope that the modern IoT Operating System with all features will accelerate the changes in technology and bring some innovative IoT Trends which ultimately will shape our near future.

 Saying that all, let us know if we missed any important topic or any important IoT operating system to cover.
-Please take some time and write your opinion on the comment box below about this article.
+Please take some time and write your opinion in the comment box below about this article.
 Besides, don’t forget to share on social media if you like this article.